shajiakhan/lab-docs/labs/openstack/launch-kali-linux.md

 ### Create a router that connects your network with an "external" network for Internet access

-Use the following values/inputs [while following the instructions here](../../tasks/openstack/create-router.md).
+>Use the below values/inputs [while following the instructions on how to create a router in OpenStack Dashboard here](../../tasks/openstack/create-router.md).

 1. Router name: `ssoid-router` (replace with your ssoid or username)
 2. External Network: Choose the external network (`Your instructor will provide you with the name of the external network`).
 Simply, choosing this network as your "external" network means your router will have an interface on this network much like your home router connects to your Internet Service Provider's network).